23b/soup-backup/README.md

-Newer Note: The script is still working.
-If it isn't it might just be that soup had another outage again.
-<s>NOTICE: Won't work since ... hmm,  2012 as the soup export RSS isn't
-working anymore.</s>

 This script saves your soup including enclosures and might kill your cat (laughing or not.)
 A little .sh by neingeist (http://nein.gei.st.)